TejasMishr/e_shop/README.md

 ## Credits

-This program was written by a developer @tejasmishr.
+This program was written by a developer @tejasmishr & prachi